lowleveldesign/azrdp/README.md

 # AzRdp

-This application creates a temporary SSH tunnel to a virtual machine in Azure, so you could access it from your computer.
+This application creates a temporary SSH tunnel to a virtual machine in Azure, so you could access it from your computer (**Windows machine with .NET >= 4.5 installed**).
 The target VM is identified by the subscription id, the resource group name, and the IP address.
 Among these parameters only the subscription id is required on start; you will be presented with a choice for the other values.
 The full command line looks as follows:

 ```
 AzRdp v1.0.0.0 - creates a temporary SSH tunnel to a VM in Azure